-The use of laboratory animals is not restricted by national borders but takes place as international cooperation, e.g. among multinational pharmaceutical through the exchange of researchers from many countries.
+The use of laboratory animals is not restricted by national borders but takes place as international cooperation, e.g. among multinational pharmaceutical and chemicals companies, research partnerships between universities and through the exchange of researchers from many countries.

 At the same time, the Danish 3R-Center, despite its many activities, is a comparatively small compared with sister organisations in the UK (NC3Rs) and Germany (ZEBET), for instance.